GameServerManagers/LinuxGSM-Docs/commands/fastdl.md

 This works for Apache 2.4+ and when using a domain name.
 If you have got a different configuration, refer to the Apache2 documentation.

-Firstly make sure your subdomain redirects to your game server and that Apache2 is correctly installed and started.
-Create a virtual host in order to be able to host a website :
+Firstly, make sure your subdomain redirects to your game server and that Apache2 is correctly installed and started.
+Create a virtual host in order to be able to host a website:

 `nano /etc/apache2/sites-available/yourvirtualhost.com.conf`